Ikarbus: History

 With the start of the World War II (WWII) in Yugoslavia, the Nazi Germany occupation authorities confiscated the company on 17 April 1941.
 On 17 and 25 April 1944, the factory was heavily damaged in the Allied air-strikes.
 By early November 1944, the factory restarted operations.

 On 12 August 1945, the first emergency Assembly of "Ikarus" shareholders in the socialist Yugoslavia was held in.
 On 27 March 1946, "Ikarus" was nationalized by the decision of the District Court of Zemun.
 Until the end of 1946, the subsequent decisions in form of property nationalization were made.
 On 22 October 1946, the first plane "Aero-2B" flew for the first time, the first prototype made by the air industry in socialist Yugoslavia.
 On 23 January 1948, the Government of Yugoslavia made a decision to establish the State Enterprise "Ikarus".
 Also, the Sports Club "Naša krila" was established.

 In 1950, a single-seat fighter plane S-49 was built by engineers Ilić, Sivčev, Zrnić and Popović.
 In the same year, "Ikarus" manufactured the first gliders in the socialist Yugoslavia; a single-seat glider "Hawk 1" was awarded the third prize at the International Championship in Sweden.
 By the end of October 1952, the first Yugoslav jet plane "451 M" took off.
 In 1954, "Kosava" twin-seat glider received the first prize at the International Championship in England.

 From 1954 onward, Ikarus also commenced bus production, originally of Sauer and MAN designs under licence, but eventually the company's own designs.

 In 1957, the airplane Ikarus S-451MM set the world speed record flying at 750.34 km/hour.
 In 1960, the Ikarus S-451M, ultra light jet plane set the world speed record, flying at 500.2 km/hour.
 On 14 November 1961, by the official act of the Administration for Military Industry Affairs, "Ikarus" ceased to be a military company.
 Most of the personal and equipment from the aircraft section of "Ikarus" had been relocated during the previous decade to a new aircraft factory SOKO, located in Mostar, SR Bosnia and Herzegovina.

+1992–2019

 In 1992, the company was privatized, and the following year changed its name to "Ikarbus", due to name usage conflicts with the Hungarian bus manufacturer with the same name.

 During the 1990s Yugoslav Wars and international sanctions imposed on FR Yugoslavia, the company's production stagnated.
 As there was no political will to adjust a state-owned company to a transition, that trend continued during the 2000s and 2010s, causing Ikarbus to become indebted and work in limited capacity.

+2019–present: Green Stone Investment Co. ownership

 In March 2019, the Chinese "Zhuhai Yinlong New Energy" company began the process of acquiring a majority stake in company's ownership structure.
+Since then, the new majority owner of the company is officially the Chinese "Green Stone Investment Co.".
+However, there are concerns for the fate of Ikarbus, as production or reactivation of the facility in Zemun is still uncertain.